duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 ## Cheat Sheet Templates

 We've seen a wonderfully wide variety of cheat sheets; we realized that one visual format doesn't fit all ideas.
-We've created an *optional* `template_type` property so you can pick the best look for your cheat sheet.
+We've created a `template_type` property so you can pick the best look for your cheat sheet.

+The `template_type` property determines the default [triggers](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html#how-are-cheat-sheets-triggered) for your cheat sheet, as well as how it is displayed.

 Here are the available `template_type` values: